Preparing a repository for collaboration

 insert_final_newline = true

-The AsciiDoc plugin support reformatting settings which can be configured via this file as well.
+The AsciiDoc plugin supports reformatting settings which can be configured via this file as well.
 See Reformatting Content for details.

 See the IntelliJ docs about EditorConfig support for further information.